 Should teachers be applauded when they take the moral high ground and say that schools are committed to excellence and passing failing students would be tantamount to promoting mediocrity?

 Failing students is not a simple decision to make.
-Whether or not to pass students is a path that should be carefully tread.
+Whether or not to pass students is a path that teachers have to tread carefully.
 There are a lot of things to be considered before making the final decision.
 There are questions that the teachers need to answer very clearly.
 Questions that would lead to more questions.

 Do the grades teachers give truly reflect the abilities of the students?
 Let’s say that the answer is yes.
 The next question would be, “Were the tests the teachers made valid?
 Did the teachers make sure that their tests measured what they intended to measure?

-There are more questions – Were the tests the teachers designed in congruence with the strategies they used when they presented theirs lessons?
+There are more questions – Were the tests the teachers designed congruent with the strategies they used when they presented their lessons?
 What informed the strategies that they have selected?
 What foundation of learning and teaching did they stand upon when they delivered their lessons?
 Did they consider the abilities of their students when they designed the activities in the class?
-Or is it a matter of whatever decision they make as teachers are contingent upon their personal comfort?
+Or is it a matter of whatever decisions they make as teachers are contingent upon their personal comfort?